preedok/BE-BALANJO/README.md

 ## About The Project

-Blanjo API is a RESTful API used in Blanja Aplication.
+Balanjo API is a RESTful API used in Balanjo Aplication.
 This API handle user management (customer & seller), get lists of products, product detail, and order operation (mybag, checkout, & myorder).

 ### Built With